WXLKKKKK/hello-world/README.md

 This is my first repository
 My name is Xin Wei
 I come from China
-Now, I anm studying at UCC Ireland
+Now, I am studying at UCC Ireland